Community Success Stories

 Dayton's New Community Center Fulfills A Need for Local residents

 An $800,000 CDBG grant helped fund improvements to a former Masonic Lodge for its use as a community center for the community of Dayton.

 In order to advance critical job creation and economic development activities, industrial development must occur without lengthy approval processes through multiple agencies.
-Senate Bill 766 passed during the 2011 legislative session.
-The Oregon Legislature reviewed the permit processes at state agencies, the 2011 Oregon Legislature created the Economic Recovery Review Council (ERRC) and two programs that streamline the process to ready industrial lands for business.
+After reviewing the permit processes at state agencies, the 2011 Oregon Legislature created the Economic Recovery Review Council (ERRC) and two programs that streamline the process to ready industrial lands for business.

-Industrial Development Projects of State SignificanceUp to 10 projects per biennium may be subjected to an expedited process when job creation, wage and other criteria are met.
+The Industrial Development Projects of State Significance program focuses on up to 10 projects per biennium that may be subjected to an expedited process when job creation, wage and other criteria are met.

-Regionally Significant Industrial AreasBetween five and 15 areas planned and zoned for industrial use that have potential long-term job creation and provides some protection for using the land for business and employment purposes.
+The second program designates Regionally Significant Industrial Areas (RSIA) planned and zoned for industrial use that have potential long-term job creation and provides some protection for using the land for business and employment purposes.

 In 2013 the Legislature created a complimentary program providing designation and development incentives for Regionally Significant Industrial Sites (RSIS).
 The designation does not have the same protection as Regionally Significant Industrial Areas, but does provide for the protection and development of sites through agreements.